joelleeyueer/ssf_assessment_Joel/README.md

-# ssf_assessment_Joel

-#Hi Chuk, please ignore the latest commit "Bugfixes" as I have git committed to the wrong repo.
+Hi Chuk, please ignore the latest commit "Bugfixes" as I have git committed to the wrong repo.
 Thank you.